90TEN acquired by Envision Pharma Group

 Cannes or Canned?
 New recommendations to stimulate braver and bolder communications

-HCA website, are the result of an initiative, Cannes or Canned? that was started in 2018 after pharmaceutical communications missed out on a Grand Prix at the Cannes Lions Festival of Creativity for the second year in a row.
+The recommendations, available now on the HCA website, are the result of an initiative, Cannes or Canned? that was started in 2018 after pharmaceutical communications missed out on a Grand Prix at the Cannes Lions Festival of Creativity for the second year in a row.

 “Given that the pharmaceutical industry is powered by experimentation and discovery, healthcare should be leading the way when it comes to innovative communications,” said Edel McCaffrey, an HCA Executive Committee member and one of the driving forces behind Cannes or Canned?“That isn’t always the case, so we set up this initiative to find out two things: what is holding back our creativity, and what can we do to set it free?”